-Apply liquid flux to all the solder filled holes or to the component leads if the component has been inserted into open holes.
-Apply the flux to both the top and bottom side.
+Apply liquid flux to all the solder-filled holes or to the component leads if the component has been inserted into open holes.
+Apply the flux to both the top and bottom sides.

 Place the circuit board over the nozzle.
 Check the position using the alignment light.